mklrm/PortableLDAPTools/README.md

 Clears all values from single and multi-value attributes.

+### LDAPMove

+You could for example list objects in an organizational unit and the command will ask you to pick which ones to move and where:

+    LDAPMove contoso.com/organizationalunit1/*

+or just move Jane Doe:

+    LDAPMove 'Jane Done'

 ### LDAPAddMember

 Perhaps one of the more useful commands, used to add members to groups: